larescze/bpc-akr-web/README.md

 <h1>BPC-AKR: Web security vulnerabilities</h1>

 <p>Website for Apache HTTP Server vulnerabilities demonstration.</p>
-<p>Web interface where part of the selected attacks will be demonstrated.
-The structure of the interface responds to problematic elements such as untreated user input through the login form (SQL injenction) and the ability to insert content into the website (XSS).</p>
+<p>The structure of the interface responds to problematic elements such as untreated user input through the login form (SQL injenction) and the ability to insert content into the website (XSS).</p>

 <h2>Project structure</h2>
 <ul>